totalspectrum/spin2cpp/Readme.txt

   and #warning.
 Use of the preprocessor should not normally cause any issues, but it is still experimental.

+--normalize
+  Normalize all identifiers so that the first letter is upper case and the rest are lower case.
+This is the way older versions of spin2cpp handled identifiers, and is useful for avoiding some identifier conflicts.
+Without this flag, identifiers use the case specified in their first occurence.

 -Dname=val
   Define a symbol for the preprocessor.